 Think global, act local has been in the spotlight more than ever during the last few years.
 This is one reason why community sharing and collaboration initiatives are gaining momentum.

 Many of these initiatives reduce waste to landfill, revive and pass on skills, and rekindle community spirit.
 Find out more about these initiatives, the hurdles and the challenges some have faced in establishing and operating and the positive outcomes for the community.

-2.00 pm – Monash Low Waste Living Study
+2.00 pm – Low Waste Living

 Household innovation to reduce waste

 Trying to shop sustainably is not always easy in a world dominated by ‘fast fashion’.
 While this makes high turnover clothing affordable, there are negative environmental and social impacts in clothing production.
-And the waste is enormous with 31 kg of clothing per person ending up in landfill each year.
+And the waste is enormous with 23 kg of clothing per person ending up in landfill each year.

 Change in the way we treat fashion needs to happen now.
 Learn where you can start, what you can do, and hear from some inspiring individuals who are shifting the fashion paradigm.

-- Patricia McCarthy-Henry, educator at RMIT and Knitwear Designer at PMAXI knitwear
+- Patricia McCarthy-Henry, Educator at RMIT and Knitwear Designer at PMAXI knitwear

-- Ben Kaminsky, co-founder of Textile Recyclers Australia
+- Ben Kaminsky, Textile Recyclers Australia